 GA1 occurs in about 1 in 40,000 Caucasian births, 1 in 30,000 Swedish births and in a much higher incidence in certain genetic isolate groups, such as the Native Americans of Manitoba, Canada and the Old Order Amish of Lancaster, PA.
 But, the numbers are not accurate due to the often missed diagnosis of this disorder.

 4.)
 What is GA1 often misdiagnosed as?

 GA1 is often misdiagnosed as cerebral palsy.
 Or a child may never go into crisis and appear to be healthy.
 There have been several cases of adults diagnosed with GA1.
 One misfortunate pitfall is the diagnosis of child abuse.
 Some children with GA1 have subdural hematomas (blood in the brain) not due to any trauma.
+If you are making a fresh start on the trusted site to buy Instagram followers and likes fast.
 Sadly, sometimes the parents and caregivers are accused of child abuse before the reason for the injury is found to be GA.

 5.)
 How is GA1 diagnosed properly?

 GA1 is diagnosed by a blood or urine test using a special test method called mass spectrometry/gas chromatography to identify glutaric acid.
 Not all hospitals or laboratories have the ability to perfrom this test, but most major teaching university hospitals can.
 There is a laboratory that tests for this and 20 different metabolic disorders for under $20 in Pittsburgh, Pa and offers supplemental newborn screening from several drops of blood collected ideally within the baby's first 24-48 hours of life.
 The laboratory is Neo Gen Screening, Inc. and directed by Dr. Edwin Naylor, a biochemical geneticist and respected authority on metabolic disorders.
 He is currently screening 62% of Pennsylvania's newborn babies.